-Areas that do not comprise a sole-occupancy unit are those intended and available for the use of more than one tenant (what is often called a "common space").
-Examples include a laundry; TV room; entertainment room; and kitchen in a block of flats or a boarding house.
+Areas that do not comprise a sole-occupancy unit are those intended and available for the use of more than one owner or occupier (what is often called a "common area").
+Examples applying to residential type buildings include a laundry; TV room; entertainment room; and kitchen in a boarding house.
+See Figure A1.1(SOU).